hellesvik-nordic/samples_for_nrf_connect_sdk/bootloader_samples/README.md

 ```
 west build -t partition_manager_report
 ```
-If we run this command on the smp/mcuboot\_smp sample, the output will look like this:
+If we run this command on the [Simple MCUboot SMP Server sample](smp/mcuboot_smp), the output will look like this:
 ```
 -- west build: running target partition_manager_report
   flash_primary (0x100000 - 1024kB):